Abdoulaye-Thespy/Game-JS/README.md

 -To play the game you need to type a valid name which has at least one character.
 Then you can clik on the play button to play the game,

--When youstart the game, the main purpose is to collact as much stars as you can while avoiding the bombs.
+-When you start the game, the main purpose is to collact as much stars as you can while avoiding the bombs.

 -To climb the tower you can use the up arrow/button,